training4developers/ng2-widgets-app/README.md

 ## NPM Scripts Command Reference

-From a terminal, in the root project folder (where package.json exists), the following commands can be executed to perform various project development tasks.
+From a terminal, in the root project folder (where the **package.json** file exists), the following commands can be executed to perform various project development tasks.

 - **npm start** - starts the web server
 - **npm test** - starts karma to run unit tests